TritonDataCenter/rfd/rfd/0134/README.md

 # RFD 134 Conch: User Access Control

+## Versions

+* ? - Initial draft.
+* ? - Initial published version.
+* 2018-09-19 (current) - Updates to reflect database schema changes, and the separation of "system administrator" status from roles held on the "GLOBAL" workspace

 ## Introduction

 Conch implemented a simple mandatory access control system in which users were explicitly assigned access to datacenter rooms.
 An authenticated user had read access to all assigned datacenter rooms, racks contained in those rooms, and device information for devices assigned to slots in the racks.
-Write access was restricted to assigning device serial numbers to rack slots.
-The list of operations a user may perform is due to increase as new capabilities and types of users, such as DC operations staff, are added in the near future.
+Write access was restricted to assigning device serial numbers to rack slots.  ~~The list of operations a user may perform is due to increase as new capabilities and types of users, such as DC operations staff, are added in the near future.~~

 The process of creating users and assigning datacenter access was accomplished calling HTTP APIs using special, hard-coded administrator credentials.
 There